Skip to Main Content

 What is distracted driving?

 Some distracted driving involves all three types of distractions.
-E.g., your phone rings while it is in your pocket so you reach for it (manual distracted driving), which requires you to take your eyes off the road (visually distracted driving), all while thinking about what you will say to the person who is calling you (cognitive distracted driving).
+E.g., your phone rings while it is in your pocket, so you reach for it (manual distracted driving), which requires you to take your eyes off the road (visually distracted driving), all while thinking about what you will say to the person who is calling you (cognitive distracted driving).

 How dangerous is distracted driving?

-Distracted driving causes accidents, injuries, and even deaths.
+Distracted driving causes wrecks, injuries, and even deaths.
 Driver distractions have joined alcohol intoxication and speeding as leading causes of deadly and serious injury crashes.
 According to the National Safety Council, 21 percent of all crashes involved talking on cell phones.
 A minimum of 3 percent of crashes are estimated to involve texting.
 Despite these statistics, people continue to use their devices while driving.
 The National Highway Traffic Safety Administration has estimated that at any point during the day, 9 percent of drivers are using their cell phones.

-The risks of texting and cellphone use while driving is now well known.
-Distracted drivers who continue to engage in cellphone use are putting themselves and others at risk of serious harm danger.
+The risks of texting and cellphone use while driving are now well known.
+Distracted drivers who continue to engage in cellphone use are putting themselves and others at risk of serious harm or danger.
 However, deaths and injuries because of distracted driving are preventable.
 We can protect ourselves and our families by holding distracted drivers accountable for their choices.

 Is it safe to use hands-free devices while driving?

 No. Using a hands-free device is still distracted driving.
 A hands-free device is usually either a blue-tooth headset or a direct connection with your vehicle’s audio system.
 Most hands-free devices allow voice-activated phone calls.
-Many people make the mistake of believing that hands-free devices are a solution to distracted driving auto accidents.
-It is correct that hands-free devices take away two of the types of distracted driving addressed above, manual distraction and visual distraction.
-However, they do not eliminate the cognitive distraction and are therefore still dangerous.
-Studies have shown that hands-free devices are not any safer than holding a cellphone to talk.
-The reason is that hands-free devices do not eliminate cognitive distractions.
-Phone calls, and the associated risks, typically last for a relatively longer time than a text message.
-Also, people are less likely to realize that they are cognitively distracted when talking on the phone.
+Many people make the mistake of believing that hands-free devices are a solution to distracted driving auto crashes.
+It is correct that hands-free devices take away two of the types of distracted driving addressed above: manual distraction and visual distraction.
+However, they do not eliminate cognitive distraction and are, therefore, still dangerous.

 A study performed by the University of Utah showed that drivers using cell phones had slower reaction times than drivers who were impaired by alcohol at a .08 blood alcohol concentration, which is the presumptive legal intoxication limit in many jurisdictions.
 Braking time was also significantly delayed for drivers using hands-free and handheld phones.